JayHoltslander/WordPress-MAMP-Wordpress-Install-Web-Interface-/README.md

 ## Requirements
+see the documentation.html file for more detiled steps and guide

 1. MAMP if you don't have MAMP you can grab the latest version from:
 	* https://www.mamp.info/en/downloads/ (you don't need the PRO version)